Prospect: patient information

 This medication is administered orally.

 To achieve a faster onset of action, the dose can be taken on an empty stomach.
-Patients with sensitive stomachs should take ibuprofen with food.
+It is recommended that patients with sensitive stomachs take ibuprofen with food.

 Take ibuprofen with sufficient water.
-Tablets should be swallowed whole, with a glass of water, without chewing, breaking, crushing, or sucking to avoid mouth discomfort and throat irritation.
+The tablets should be swallowed whole, with a glass of water, without chewing, breaking, crushing, or sucking to avoid discomfort in the mouth and throat irritation.

 If you take more Ibuprofeno Alter Genéricos than you should